zaxor0/zwerchhau/hacked-to-death/5-classes.md

 | 10-12 |    +7     |    4    |     10     |
 |  13+  |    +8     |    5    |     12     |

-## The Devout & The Forlorn
+## The Devout & The Forlorn (wayward?)
  - Hit Die per level: d6, max 8th
- - The Devout:
+ - The Devout: Once per day, with a prayer, 2 in 6 chance to recover one spell slot.
  - The Forlorn: May raise one corpse from the dead, 1HP, for 1d4 rounds; Can deal 1 damage on a hit

 | Level | Atk Bonus | Attacks | Spell Save |